NIDDK experts discuss research that aims to inform obesity prevention and treatment.

 For a recent Facebook Live event, NIDDK Director Dr. Griffin P. Rodgers interviewed Dr. Susan Z. Yanovski, co-director of the NIDDK Office of Obesity Research, and Dr. Marc L. Reitman, chief of the NIDDK Diabetes, Endocrinology, and Obesity Branch, about NIDDK research efforts that aim to improve the prevention and treatment of obesity in adults.
 Their wide-ranging conversation explored strategies for weight loss, coordinated approaches to research by the NIH Obesity Research Task Force, and the NIDDK Strategic Plan for Research.

-“Obesity affects more than 40% of adults in the United States, a trend that continues to rise,” Dr. Rogers said during the event.
+“Obesity affects more than 40% of adults in the United States, a trend that continues to rise,” Dr. Rodgers said during the event.
 “Just modest weight loss, say 5% or 7%, can result in significant and clinically important reductions of disease risk factors such as blood pressure level, type 2 diabetes incidence, and osteoarthritis pain.”

 Dr. Yanovski described risk factors for obesity such as diet, physical activity, stress, sleep, genetic predispositions, a child’s prenatal environment, and social determinants of health.
 “A seemingly simple question — ‘What should I eat to be healthier to lose weight?’ — isn’t really simple at all, and nor is it the same for people of different ages or sizes,” Dr. Yanovski said.
 “In addition to intervening at the individual level, we also need environmental and community-based approaches, that is, shaping policies to make the healthy choice the easy choice.”